AnkitPatel1999/notes/README.md

     - ls -r

 10. less filename.txt
   The less command in Unix and Linux systems is a powerful tool used for viewing the contents of a file without loading the entire file into memory.
 It's   particularly useful for inspecting large files or viewing files quickly in a paginated manner.
+  **command**
+    less filename.txt
+    less -N filename.txt (n=line number)

+11. Search for a Pattern
+    grep "search_pattern" somefile.txt
+13. Search for a Pattern and View the Result: grep "search_pattern" somefile.txt | less

 https://www.bikenbiker.com/collections/on-sale